 It’s said that this area was used for roughly that purpose during the Jin and Liao Dynasties (between 900–1200 AD), a place for the war horses to run about.

-This is one of Beijing Hiker’s apocryphal stories, and we’re now not sure whom we heard it from!
+This is one of Beijing Hiker’s apocryphal stories, and we’re now not sure from whom we heard it!
 It’s an interesting story though, and as we walk by we’ll see if we think the area would have worked well for racing horses.